sheldrake/PM/templates/template-jobpost-community.md

 - Experience in launching and managing community initiatives
 - Experience with content marketing
 - Experience with technical support across social media, email, forums, and chat
-- Hands on experience with social media management for brands (Twitter, Telegram, Medium, Slack, LinkedIn, Facebook, …)
+- Hands on experience with social media management for brands (Twitter, Telegram, Medium, Discord, LinkedIn, Facebook, …)
 - Able to create and communicate clear metrics to track the community grow and engagement
 - Ability to work as a team player in a fast-paced team